-Neither StandbyCo IV ApS nor any of its subsidiaries has above 50 employees and therefore does not have an official policy on gender composition, however within the Group all subsidiaries strives to have a balanced gender composition and does not favour any gender in their recruitment process.
-The board of directors in StandbyCo IV ApS consists of 2 men, and have under the financial statementsact §99b achieved equal gender distribution and are thereby not subject to setting a goal for the gender composition.
+Neither StandbyCo IV ApS nor any of its subsidiaries has above 50 employees and is therefore not obligated to have an official policy on gender composition, however within the Group all subsidiaries strives to have a balanced gender composition and does not favor any gender in their recruitment process.
+In addition, the Group is in the process of implementing policies on equal opportunities and gender composition applicable for all the Groups operating entities.
+The current gender composition throughout the Group's operating entities at senior management level is close to being fully balanced with a current split of 47 %/53 %.

+The board of directors in StandbyCo IV ApS consists of 2 men and have under the financial statements act §99b achieved equal gender distribution and are thereby not subject to setting a goal for the gender composition.